A swing state no more? GOP confidence grows in Florida

 “Most of the people, 90% of the people who live in the county are more or less back to life at this point,” he said as he toured a Fort Myers marina covered by twisted metal and crumpled yachts.

-Caldwell praised the Republican governor for being a regular presence during cleanup efforts, suggesting that voters across the political spectrum will reward him on Election Day.
+Caldwell praised the Republican governor for being a regular presence during cleanup efforts, suggesting that voters across the political spectrum may reward him on Election Day.

 DeSantis himself was upbeat as he delivered a storm update not far away in Punta Gorda over the weekend.
-The governor referenced the upcoming election, but focused his remarks on relief efforts.
+The governor referred to the coming election, but focused his remarks on relief efforts.

 “We’ve had success with bridges and all these other things partially because we have the community rallying together,” DeSantis said.
 “Everyone’s rowing in the same direction.
 It makes a difference.”